DataBiosphere/terra-ui/integration-tests/README.md

 --------|-------:|------------|
 RUNS | 100 | The number of test runs you want to execute (Default: 100) CONCURRENCY | 10 | The size of the browser pool / the number of simultaneous tests to run.
 CLUSTER_TIMEOUT_MINUTES | 120 | The number of minutes before the overall test times out.
 120 is overkill.
-If you want to run hundreds over iterations, it is best to overestimate this value
+If you want to run hundreds of iterations, it is best to overestimate this value
 ### Creating a new environment (e.g., dev, alpha, etc)
 To set up an environment, run `node scripts/initializeEnvironment.js`.